UBC-DSCI/introduction-to-datascience-python/source/inference.md

 distribution and the bootstrap distribution are similar; the bootstrap distribution lets us get a sense of the point estimate's variability.
-The second important point is that the means of these two distributions are different.
+The second important point is that the means of these two distributions are slightly different.
 The sampling distribution is centered at
 \${glue:}`population_mean`, the population mean value.
 However, the bootstrap distribution is centered at the original sample's mean price per night,
 \${glue:}`one_sample_mean`.
 Because we are resampling from the